Which degree programs are offered at the HSHL?

 What are the language requirements?

-The following language certificates are recognized for degree programs that are taught in German in whole or in part:
+According to the Einschreibungsordnung (enrollment regulation) only the following language certificates are recognized for study programs that are fully or partly taught in German.

 - DSH certificate (graduation with at least DSH 2)

-- Examination by a preparatory college to determine the suitability of foreign applicants for admission to studies at scientific universities in the Federal Republic of Germany.
+- Examination by a Studienkolleg – A preparatory college to determine the suitability of foreign applicants for admission to studies at scientific universities in Germany.

 Where can I learn German?